Fullmetal Alchemist: Brotherhood: Reception

-On review aggregator site Rotten Tomatoes, Fullmetal Alchemist: Brotherhood holds an approval rating of 100% based on 14 reviews, with an average rating of 8/10.
+Fullmetal Alchemist: Brotherhood received near-universal acclaim and is widely considered to be one of the greatest anime of all time.
+On review aggregator site Rotten Tomatoes, the series holds an approval rating of 100% based on 14 reviews, with an average rating of 8/10.
 The site's critic consensus reads: "With impeccable world-building, rollicking action, and emotionally intelligent themes, all the elements come together to make this Fullmetal Alchemist reboot a pristine distillation of the shounen genre."
-The series is considered to be one of the best anime of all time.
 It was the top-rated anime on MyAnimeList, Anime News Network and IMDb, until being overtaken by Frieren on MyAnimeList and Anime News Network.

 D. F. Smith, writing for IGN, noted the short time-span between the releases of the 2003 series and Brotherhood, which he deemed peerless among other anime.
 Smith judged the pace of the first 14 episodes to be quicker than their original-series counterparts, which he interpreted as the series presuming the viewer is already familiar with the characters.
 Smith also observed that while this approach enables reaching the more "exciting" story elements faster, it does exclude enjoyable moments with supporting characters, such as Winry and Lieutenant Colonel Hughes, found in the first anime series adaptation.

 The first 14 episodes of Brotherhood were initially criticized by members of the Anime News Network staff, who said that repeating events from the first anime series led to a lack of suspense.
-Mania Entertainment's Chris Beveridge said that the entertainment in these episodes lay in the differences in the characters' actions from the first anime series, and original content which focused on the emotional theme of the series.
+Mania Entertainment's Chris Beveridge said that the entertainment in these episodes lay in the differences in the characters' actions from the first anime series, and original content which focused on the emotional themes of the series.
 Beveridge praised the new fight scenes and the extra drama, which made these episodes "solid", while Smith found the action scenes unexpectedly "compact".

 Megan Gudeman of CBR called the relationships in the anime "dynamic and memorable".
-Chris Zimmerman from Comic Book Bin said the series "turns around and establishes its own identity" because of the inclusion of new characters and revelations not shown in the first anime series, increasing its depth.
+Chris Zimmerman from Comic Book Bin said the series "turns around and establishes its own identity" because of the inclusion of new characters and revelations absent from the first anime series, increasing its depth.
 He said the animation was superior to that of the first anime series; his comments focused on the characters' expressions and the execution of the fight scenes.
-Critics found the conclusion satisfying; Mark Thomas of The Fandom Post called it a "virtually perfect ending to an outstanding series".
-Writing for the Los Angeles Times, Charles Solomon ranked Brotherhood the second-best anime of 2010 on his "Top 10".
+Critics praised the conclusion, finding it satisfying; Mark Thomas of The Fandom Post called it a "virtually perfect ending to an outstanding series".
+Writing for the Los Angeles Times, Charles Solomon ranked Brotherhood the second-best anime of 2010 on his "Top 10" list.